 Here is a bunch of step by step.
 Enjoy and thanks for visiting!

 The events take place on the East Coast right after the end of WW2, focusing on the O'Clarys, a middle-class family living the American Dream on Long island, New York.
-All the family pictures and documents are collected for a school project by T. P. O'Clary, the "latest link of the Chain", who is moved by the strong love he feels for his family; affection that grew stronger after an extremely shocking event that completely changed his life when he was but a child.
+All the family pictures and documents are collected for a school project by T. P. O'Clary, the latest "link of the Chain", who is moved by the strong love he feels for his family; affection that grew stronger after an extremely shocking event that completely changed his life when he was a child.

 "Oh, I haven't seen that green ribbon in a while, now"